jamespfu/Dashable/README.md

 1. You will first need to sign up and create an account at the URL https://ifttt.com/.

 2. After creating your account, click the search button.
-Search for Maker Webhooks, and then press the connect button.
+Search for Maker Webhooks, and then press the 'connect' button.

 3. Go to 'My Applets'.